AttackPattern/CSharpAnalytics/README.md

 This is the best solution for C# apps wanting to talk to Google Analytics.
 Why?

-1. Ease of use - add *three lines* to your Windows 8 Store app
+1. Ease of use - add *two lines* to your Windows 8 Store app
 1. Pure C# - easy to debug, extend or port (no JavaScript, web views or DLLs)
 1. Feature rich - offline, configurable, OS stats